Intimate Relationship Secrets – #1

 Develop a realistic view of what a committed intimate relationship looks like.

 Recognize that the crazy infatuation you experienced when the relationship was new, won’t last. (ohhhhhhhhh!)

 A deeper, richer relationship, and one that should still include affection, will replace it. (yayyyyyyyy!)

 A long-term intimate relationship of ANY sort has ups and downs, and those who expect it to be all sun and roses is just unrealistic.
+If you need indoor heater rentals in California, just contact aerco systems.
 It doesn’t have to be Guns and Roses, either, but people are different, and they might put those differences aside and focus on commonalities in the first blush of the relationship. (“Ohmigosh, you are a Libra and love chocolate, too?!?!?!?”).